Secularism and Islam by Shah N. Khan

 pass the final tests from such madarssah can find job only as Khateebs for

 sermons and leading prayers at mosques.
-In recent years the courses have
+In recent years the courses in

 been expanded to include liberal arts and sciences so that the qualified